inariksit/NLP_course/2017/Tutorial4/README.md

 * The fancy name for the phenomenon: https://en.wikipedia.org/wiki/Zeugma_and_syllepsis

-* The word *inlict* is more commonly used for acts of violence or disease, and thus using it in the context of naming a child is meant to be humorous (and also reveal what the speaker thinks of the name).
+* The word *inlict* is more commonly used for acts of violence or disease, and thus using it in the context of naming a child is meant to be humorous, and also reveal what the speaker thinks of the name.

 * Homonymy, but not homophony; only works in written.